Robert Fico: Early life and education

-Fico was born on 15 September 1964 in the town of Topoľčany, northwestern Nitra Region in Czechoslovak Socialist Republic.
+Fico was born on 15 September 1964 in the town of Topoľčany, northwestern Nitra Region then part of the Czechoslovak Socialist Republic.
 His father, Ľudovit Fico, was a forklift operator, and his mother, Emilie Ficová, worked in a shoe store.
 He has two siblings.
 His brother Ladislav is a construction entrepreneur, and his sister Lucia Chabadová, who is fourteen years younger, is a prosecutor.
 Fico grew up and lived with his family in the village of Hrušovany, until the age of six, when they moved to the nearby town of Topoľčany.

 Fico has described his childhood ambitions as wanting to become either a politician, a sports reporter, or an archaeologist.
-After completing elementary school, he enrolled in the local Gymnasium of Topoľčany, graduating in the summer of 1982.
+After completing elementary school, he enrolled in the local gymnasium of Topoľčany, graduating in the summer of 1982.
 Later the same year, he enrolled in the Law Faculty of the Comenius University in Bratislava.
 His teachers were impressed with him, and one of his teachers from university, the future prime minister Jozef Moravčík, described him as "ambitious, very confident, and very involved in discussions."
 He graduated as a juris doctor in 1986, specializing in criminal law.

 After graduating from university, Fico completed his mandatory military service as an assistant military investigator, stationed in the now-Czech town of Janovice, between 1986 and 1987.
 He later worked for the Institute of State and Law of the Slovak Academy of Sciences, as well as with the Justice Ministry until 1992.
 During this period, he wrote and completed his PhD degree, with a thesis on "The death penalty in Czechoslovakia".
 In the early 1990s, he undertook studies at the School of Slavonic and East European Studies in London under a Masaryk scholarship.
 In 2002, he completed his postgraduate study, earning him the title of associate professor.